rolling-scopes-school/js-fe-course-en/tasks/shelter/README.md

 - set window width to 768px
 - check for indentation violations or size violations.
-  **-3** is deducted for each unique error in indentation or size violation, **but not more than -15 in total, including deduction for violation of responsive layout conditions**.
+  **-3** is deducted for each unique mistake in indentation or size violation, **but not more than -15 in total, including a deduction for violation of responsive layout conditions**.

 ### 320px <= width < 768px (maximum -15 points per page)